derivia/study-notes/notes/WEB.md

 * [ ] [Get Started, Part 1: Orientation and setup](https://docs.docker.com/get-started/)

 ### SSH

-Learn how to use SSH and learn how to connect to a device using an SSH client.

 * [ ] [Wikipedia - Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell)
 * [ ] [Secure Shell (SSH)](https://searchsecurity.techtarget.com/definition/Secure-Shell)